-- 8.1 The Corporation will decide who, other than a Governor, Principal or Clerk, will be admitted to a meeting. - 8.2 Unless otherwise determined by the Chair, a standing invitation is open to the College's Deputy Principal, Vice Principal, the Executive Director of Finance and any Assistant to the Clerk to the Corporation to attend any of the Corporation or Committee meetings.
+- 8.1 The Corporation will decide who, other than a Governor, Principal or Clerk, will be admitted to a meeting. - 8.2 Unless otherwise determined by the Chair, all Senior Post Holders shall have a standing invitation, and the Principal shall be entitled to invite any member of Staff, to any of the Corporation or Committee meetings, with the exception of the Executive Employment Committee, attendance at which shall be by invitation of the meeting Chair only.